-The two transmission codes do not have any specific GMS audit requirements.
-Both codes have a general right for any participant to request an audit if that participant has a concern about any aspect of the application of the respective operating codes.
-In practice this right is seldom exercised.

-The Gas (Downstream Reconciliation) Rules 2008 have auditing provisions intended to ensure that allocation participants comply with the Rules.
+The DRRs have auditing provisions intended to ensure that allocation participants comply with the Rules.
 Event audits can be commissioned for instances where there is a particular issue that needs investigating, such as abnormally high levels of unaccounted-for gas.
 In such a case, it is likely that the auditor would want to examine the installation and maintenance records of GMSs that could be contributing to the problem.

 Laboratories that undertake GMS testing are subject to audit to achieve their International Accreditation New Zealand accreditation, but this has a relatively narrow focus and does not extend to the design and installation of meters or other activities undertaken by technicians in the field.